Training for Spotted Lanternfly Quarantine Permits

 Is the Spotted Lanternfly Threat Confined to Pennsylvania, New Jersey and Delaware?

 The threat is spreading.
-As of Dec.
-2018, there is a second established population in Winchester, VA.
+In Dec.
+2018, a second established population was declared in Winchester, VA.
 Three months later, Delaware declared a quarantine in several zipcodes.
-Other states will expect you to've taken training and inspected your vehicles if you're bringing a load from any impacted areas.
+Other states — specifically New York — will expect you to've taken training and inspected your vehicles if you're bringing a load from any impacted areas.

 Additionally, there have been some sightings of the Spotted Lanternfly in New York, Maryland, Ohio, and Connecticut.
-These states are monitoring the encroachment of the Spotted Lanternfly into their borders.
-If you have goods or vehicles coming from any of those areas, expect extra scrutiny during inspections.
+These states and others on their border (like Michigan) are monitoring the encroachment of the Spotted Lanternfly into their borders.
+If you have goods or vehicles coming from any of those areas, expect extra scrutiny during roadside inspections.

 Currently, only Pennsylvania, New Jersey and Delaware have mandated training for trucking operations.
 In discussions with agricultural officials, ITI expects further training mandates and more quarantine areas from other states.